HackYourFuture/Assignments/README.md

 npm run it
 ```

-This will lead you through a series of prompts, similar to shown below, to select the exercise to run:
+This will lead you through a series of prompts, similar to as shown below, to select the exercise to run:

 ```text
 ?
 Which module?
 1-Javascript